 Shaw Industries Celebrates 50th Anniversary

 Shaw Industries Group, Inc. commemorates its 50th anniversary in 2017.
-With deep roots in the textile industry of northwest Georgia, the company was founded in 1967 the year it formed a holding company to purchase Philadelphia Carpet Company setting it on the trajectory to become the flooring industry leader it is today.
+With deep roots in the textile industry of northwest Georgia, the company was founded in 1967 - the year it formed a holding company to purchase Philadelphia Carpet Company, setting it on the trajectory to become the flooring company it is today.

 Add your comments below